anne-creator/nyle_ai_assistant/evaluations/README.md

 ### Evaluation runs but scores are 0
 - Check dataset column names match exactly
 - Verify outputs structure matches what evaluators expect
-- Look at individual run traces in LangSmith UI for details
+- Look at individual run traces in LangSmith for details

 ## Resources